ksclarke/freelib-build-tools/README.md

       <version>8.0.9</version>
     </parent>

 Once this is done, all the configuration options in `freelib-parent`, including the resources from `freelib-resources`, will be available to the project.
-One can add them to the child project simply by referencing the plugins, etc., defined in the parent project.
-To see an example of how this is done, see [freelib-utils](https://github.com/ksclarke/freelib-utils)'s POM file.
+One can add them to the child project by referencing the plugins, etc., defined in the parent project.
+To see an example of how this is done, see the [FreeLib-Utils POM file](https://github.com/ksclarke/freelib-utils/blob/main/pom.xml#L127-L132).

 Note that freelib-build-tools is primarily intended for FreeLibrary projects so some things may not be generally useful to other projects (e.g. Javadoc CSS files).
 Even if one does not use the freelib-build-tools project directly, there may be some tricks, tools, and conventions here that will prove useful in the creation of one's own "build tools" project.